Backupchan/server/README.md

 [here](https://flask.palletsprojects.com/en/stable/deploying/) on how to set one up. **Remember to start only one worker, otherwise every job will start multiple times.**

+Once it's run, you can access the web UI through the browser or use a dedicated client.

 ## Running migrations

-As you update Backup-chan, the database might change as well.
-To apply any new migrations, run `migrate.py` for every new migration, for example:
+When updating Backup-chan, the database schema might change.
+New migrations are added into the `migrations` folder.
+Run new migrations like so:

 ```bash
 ./migrate.py 002_datetime_created_at.sql